GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+> ### And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do.
 >
-> ~ *Rick Osborne*
+> ~ *Vint Cerf*

 ---
 ## 🏎 Quick Facts